plone/plone.restapi/docs/source/exploring.md

 ---
 html_meta:
-  "description": ""
-  "property=og:description": ""
-  "property=og:title": ""
+  "description": "To discover the API interactively, using Postman is recommended."
+  "property=og:description": "To discover the API interactively, using Postman is recommended."
-  "keywords": "Plone, plone.restapi, REST, API"
+  "property=og:title": "Explore the API using Postman" "keywords": "Plone, plone.restapi, REST, API, Explore, Postman"
 ---

 (exploring-api-postman-onboarding)=